eduardoboucas/buildtimes/posts/2025-04-07-ai-creators-funnel/2025-04-07-ai-creators-funnel.md

 What if AI can completely disrupt this?
 It's now possible to generate full applications simply by describing what it should look like and what it should do.
 No technical background, no budget, no need to assemble a cross-disciplinary team just to prove an idea.
 Within minutes — not days, weeks, or months — anyone can prompt their idea into existence.

-If this funnel is gone, creators from anywhere in the world and with any type of background suddenly have a shot at bringing their ideas to life.
+AI has the power to transform this funnel into a portal that everyone can walk through, democratising access to resources that were once completely unattainable for millions of creators with life-changing ideas waiting to be uncovered.
 By reducing the distance from idea to reality, we have a unique opportunity to harness more human ingenuity than ever before.

 ## Parting thoughts

-We're collectively embarking on a journey, with no clear idea of where it leads.
-Such a powerful change comes with uncertainty and risk.
-My job will change, and yours probably will too.
+We're collectively embarking on a journey with no clear idea of where it leads.
+Yes, my job will change in ways I still do not fully understand and some parts of it that I've grown to love may not be around for long.

-But I felt that by clinging to the joy of structuring an algorithm or writing a test I was missing the forest for the trees.
-Around 10 years ago, I shifted my career towards developer tooling because I fell in love with the idea of helping developers do their best work, which often means lowering the barrier of entry for tools and technologies.
-When I think of all the millions of developers that will now enter the conversation thanks to AI, it's hard not to feel excitement about the future.
+But I realised that by focusing on the small pleasures of writing code, I was missing the forest for the trees.
+I have been working on the developer tooling space for over a decade, because I fell in love with the idea of working for developers.

-[_Vibe coders_](https://x.com/karpathy/status/1886192184808149383), computer scientists, hackers, tinkerers and anyone in between all have something in common: they are all creators and I'm stoked to [play my part](https://www.netlify.com/agent-experience/) in helping them bring their ideas into the world.<!--tomb-->
+Lowering the barrier of entry for tools and technologies that empower them to do their best work has been a driver for me, so it's hard not to feel excited with the prospect of millions of people now being able to join the conversation.

+Welcome!<!--tomb-->